RHEINZINK – For the perfect circular economy

 Building elements for roofs, façades and roof drainage made of RHEINZINK have a service life of over 100 years.
 RHEINZINK-brand titanium zinc used on buildings can be fully recycled and reused.

-A construction world in which all materials, including their residues, can be recycled into a new product without any loss of quality?
-This is exactly what the "Cradle to Cradle" (C2C) philosophy is founded on.
-It involves a life cycle approach from the extraction of materials to their reuse.
-As opposed to the meaning of recycling, the basis of "Cradle to Cradle" is that a material recovers its original values and is used for a new product of at least equal value (upcycling) and is not used in another, inferior way (downcycling) or can even just be landfilled.
-This technical and biological cycle avoids waste and a burden on the environment.
+Thinking in cycles Let's imagine a construction world in which all materials, including waste materials, can be turned into a new product without any loss of quality.
+This is precisely the principle underlying the idea of a closed cycle.
+It encompasses the entire life cycle – from material extraction to reuse.
+Unlike conventional recycling, the aim is for a material to retain its original properties completely and be used for a new product of at least equal value (upcycling), rather than being reused in a lower-quality form (downcycling) or ultimately ending up in landfill.
+This technical and biological cycle prevents waste and reduces the burden on the environment in the long term.

 1. Raw material extraction